fish-shell/fish-shell/doc_src/interactive.rst

 When the cursor is over a parenthesis or a quote, fish also highlights its matching quote or parenthesis.

-To customize the syntax highlighting, you can set the environment variables listed in the `Variables for changing highlighting colors <#variables-color>`__ section.
+To customize the syntax highlighting, you can set the environment variables listed in the :ref:`Variables for changing highlighting colors <variables-color>` section.

 .. _abbreviations: